Fernap/UberASMTool/assets/readme.txt

 the executable and it will run as if no command line arguments were given.

 ---------------------------------------------------------------------
--                         The list file                             -
+-                         The List File                             -
 ---------------------------------------------------------------------

-The list file (list.txt by default) contains configuration information for UberASM Tool, including resources to use and some other stuff (FIX).
+The list file (list.txt by default) contains configuration information for UberASM Tool, including what resources to use for what level/game mode/overworld map, along with some other information.
 For commands that take file names, you can either give absolute paths, or you can give relative paths, in which case UberASM Tool will look relative the directory of the UberASM Tool executable.

 You may add comments to the list file.
-A ";" or a "#" on a line is considered to be a comment and the rest of the line is ignored.
+A ";" or a "#" on a line is considered to begin a comment, and the rest of the line is ignored.

 The following commands are available: